-The 2016-17 season also brings the Orion Quartet’s return to the Chamber Music Society for programs of Haydn and Bach, and of Puccini, Hugo Wolf, and Giovanni Rota, which CMS also presents at Hugh Hodgson Concert Hall in Athens, Georgia.
-Soprano Tony Arnold joins the Orion at Washington, DC’s Library of Congress for Schoenberg’s String Quartet No. 2 and Brett Dean’s Quartet No. 2 “And once I played Ophelia.”
-New School Concerts presents the Orion twice, first in collaboration with the Dover Quartet in Mendelssohn’s Octet and Mozart’s Viola Quintet K. 516, and then in Haydn’s The Seven Last Words of Christ.
-The quartet is also being presented by the Philadelphia Chamber Music Society at Benjamin Franklin Hall, and by the Chamber Music Society of Westchester.
-The Orion concludes the season with its annual return to the Santa Fe Chamber Music Festival, where it has become distinguished for commissions of unusual works by major composers.
+Last season the Orion Quartet’s performances at the Chamber Music Society included programs of Haydn and Bach, and of Puccini and Hugo Wolf.
+New School Concerts presented the Orion twice, first in collaboration with the Dover Quartet in Mendelssohn’s Octet and Mozart’s Viola Quintet K. 516, and then in Haydn’s The Seven Last Words of Christ.
+The quartet also appeared with the Philadelphia Chamber Music Society and the Chamber Music Society of Westchester.

 Heard often on National Public Radio's Performance Today, the Orion has also appeared on PBS's Live from Lincoln Center, A&E's Breakfast with the Arts, and three times on ABC-TV's Good Morning America.
-Additionally, Annie Leibovitz photographed the quartet with Drew Barrymore for the April 2005 issue of Vogue.
+Additionally, the quartet was photographed with Drew Barrymore by Annie Leibovitz for the April 2005 issue of Vogue.
 Formed in 1987, the quartet chose its name from the Orion constellation as a metaphor for the unique personality each musician brings to the group in its collective pursuit of the highest musical ideals.